sadhaci/cleaning-address-dataset-using-google-maps-api/README.md

 * Clone the repo and open the project.
 * Run `npm install` to install dependencies.
 * Create file di root folder`.env`
-* Add your Google Maps Platform API key.
+* Add parameter `API_KEY` and Add your Google Maps Platform API key.

 ## Running App
 Run `npm run dev` to run the project using webpack-dev-server.